 Another fund that needs a bit of explaining to make sense is the Vanguard Dividend Growth Fund (VDIGX).

-For one, VDIGX isn’t an index fund—it’s actively managed by Wellington Management Company’s Donald J. Kilbride and Peter C. Fisher.
-So rather than having to strictly follow rules like VDADX does with its benchmark index, Kilbride and Fisher have full discretion to build a portfolio of dividend growth stocks as they see fit.
+For one, VDIGX isn’t an index fund—it’s actively managed by Wellington Management Company’s Peter C. Fisher.
+So rather than having to strictly follow rules like VDADX does with its benchmark index, Fisher has full discretion to build a portfolio of dividend growth stocks as they see fit.
+Currently, that portfolio is a tight grouping of around 40 predominantly large-cap stocks.

-Once again, however, it’s all about future payouts.
+Similar to VDADX, Vanguard Dividend Growth Fund isn’t about current yield—it’s about future payouts.
 Take one of the fund’s top components, medical device firm Stryker (SYK).
-The company paid 80 cents in its quarterly distribution in March, which is up significantly from the 63 cents it was paying in early 2022 and more than double the 34.5 cents paid in 2015.
-The headline yield might be a paltry 0.8% right now, but that growth is what matters most.
+The company’s most recent quarterly distribution of 84¢ is up significantly from the 63¢ it was paying in early 2022 and well more than double the 34.5¢ paid in 2015.
+So while SYK might offer a paltry 0.9% headline dividend yield right now, Fisher is much more interested in its ability to deliver a higher yield over time.

-Learn more about VDIGX at the Vanguard provider site.
+Want to learn more about VDIGX?
+Check out the Vanguard provider site.

 Featured Financial Products